-A push notification is a message that is immediately delivered to a user device when the device is either idle or running your client app in the background.
+A push notification is a message that is immediately delivered to a user device when the device is either idle or running your app in the background.
 Push notifications for Android client apps are sent using Firebase Cloud Messaging (FCM) and include custom data your app needs to respond to the notifications.
-When a call is made to Sendbird server through our Calls SDK for Android, the server communicates with FCM and then they deliver a push notification to an Android device where your client app is installed.
+When a call is made to Sendbird server through our Calls SDK for Android, the server communicates with FCM and then they deliver a push notification to an Android device where your app is installed.

 There are two types of FCM messages: notification messages and data messages.
 Sendbird uses data messages, which are handled by the client app.
 They allow users to customize the message payload, which consists of key-value items.